 An adequate Mg nutrition is also of great importance for animals, especially for the grazing animals.
 Low amounts of Mg in grasslands or in feeds are often associated with various health complications in animals, such as grass tetany in grazing animals which is a potentially fatal metabolic disorder in animals.

-The issues highlighted above will be main topics of the 2nd International Symposium on Magnesium in São Paulo.
-A special attention will be given to the specific problems of Mg nutrition in Brazil and Latin America.
+The issues highlighted above were main topics of the 2nd International Symposium on Magnesium in São Paulo.
+A special attention was given to the specific problems of Mg nutrition in Brazil and Latin America.

-The symposium is organized by the IAPN in cooperation with the University of São Paulo (Brazil), the Sabanci University Istanbul (Turkey) and The Center for Magnesium Education & Research (USA).
-The team collaborates with the Brazilian office of the IPNI (International Plant Nutrition Institute).
+The symposium was organized by IAPN in cooperation with the University of São Paulo (Brazil), the Sabanci University Istanbul (Turkey) and The Center for Magnesium Education & Research (USA).
+The team collaborated with the Brazilian office of the IPNI (International Plant Nutrition Institute).